COLA508/Lafvin_Smart_Home-UsingTutorials/docs/source/installing_arduino_ide.rst

    .. image:: _static/Install_Arduino_IDE_3.png

-- 6.Choose install location.
+- 6. Choose install location.
 It is recommended that the software be installed on a drive other than the system drive.

    .. image:: _static/Install_Arduino_IDE_4.png

-- 7.Then Finish.
+- 7. Then Finish.

    .. image:: _static/Install_Arduino_IDE_5.png